Tel: +64 (0)6 323 6146

 The following items are available at extra cost:

-The EC-10 Electronic Counter replaces the counter on any lower-specification Filip’s Folding Plate Meter, allowing access to data storage for up to 99 paddocks and USB download of data to computer.
+The EC-10 Electronic Counter replaces the counter on any lower-specification Filip’s Plate Meter, allowing access to data storage for up to 99 paddocks and USB download of data to computer.
 Values for pasture height and pasture cover are recorded automatically.
 All data and records are retained when the counter is switched off.

 Price: $680.00 (excl.
 GST; free shipping within NZ)

-(The EC-10 Electronic Plate Counter and Jenquip Pasture Management Software are supplied as standard with the Jenquip Electronic Folding Plate Meter EC-10).
+(The EC-10 Electronic Plate Counter and Jenquip Pasture Management Software are supplied as standard with the Jenquip Electronic Plate Meter EC-10).

-The EC-20 Electronic Counter replaces the counter on any lower-specification Jenquip Folding Plate Meter, allowing access to bluetooth data transfer to the included Android app.
+The EC-20 Electronic Counter replaces the counter on any lower-specification Jenquip Plate Meter, allowing access to bluetooth data transfer to the included Android app.
 Values for pasture height and pasture cover are recorded automatically, with storage for up to 200 paddocks across multiple farms.
 All data and records are retained when the counter is switched off, and data can be transferred to computer via wi-fi.

 Price: $980.00 (excl.
 GST; free shipping within NZ)

-(The EC-20 Electronic Plate Counter and Jenquip Pasture Management Software are supplied as standard with the Bluetooth Electronic Folding Plate Meter EC-20).
+(The EC-20 Electronic Plate Counter and Jenquip Pasture Management Software are supplied as standard with the Bluetooth Electronic Plate Meter EC-20).

-The standard Jenquip Folding Plate Meter will measure 0-250mm of compressed pasture height.
+The standard Jenquip Plate Meter will measure 0-250mm of compressed pasture height.
 Also available is a longer Extended Shaft that allows measurement up to 400mm, for use mainly in tropical pastures.

 Price: $24.00 (excl.
 GST; free shipping within NZ)